tshepang/blog/content/favorite-companies.md

 - [Oxide], which builds servers (early stage, nothing shipping yet), also makes heavy use of Rust as well as open source firmware.
-  Best of all, [all workers get the same salary]!.
+  Best of all, [all workers get the same salary]!

 - [Cloudflare], which offers various internet services, offers many of them without a fee.